-(e) Beginning on January 1, 1990, and biannually thereafter, the Office shall, in coordination with the Maryland Environmental Service, study and report to the Governor and, subject to § 2–1257 of the State Government Article, the General Assembly on:
+(e) On or before December 31, 2024, and every 2 years thereafter, the Office shall, in coordination with the Maryland Environmental Service, study and report to the Governor and, subject to § 2–1257 of the State Government Article, the General Assembly on:

 (1) The identification and location of recycling centers, including an analysis of existing recycling centers and the need to expand these facilities or construct new recycling centers;

 (2) Programs necessary to educate the public on the need to participate in recycling efforts;

 (3) The economics and financing of existing and proposed systems of waste disposal and recycling;

 (4) State procurement policies for the purchase of recycled materials;

 (5) Programs necessary to reduce the amount of solid waste generated for disposal by a State agency or unit;

 (6) The liaison role with local governments, the federal government, and the private sector;

 (7) The percentage reduction in the amount of solid waste that has been achieved by each county; and

 (8) Economically feasible methods for the recycling of scrap automobile tires, batteries, and white goods.